 Roll the 6-sided die to see who goes first.
 Marks are worth 1 and bolts are worth 1/2.
 The player following the highest number of marks goes first.
 If there are any ties, tied players roll again until the tie is broken.
 Game play is clockwise from the starting player.

 Initial Hand & Refugees

-It is important to note here that the context in which the refugees are placed in front of a player represents that they are in-country, but undergoing the vetting process before being allowed formal entry into the country.
+It is important to note here that the context in which the refugees are placed in front of a player represents that they are in-country, but undergoing whatever vetting process each respective country has.
+They have not formally been accepted into any country.

 Player Turn Sequence